Armagh Public Library

 The city's Anglican cathedral occupies the site of St Patrick's original stone church.
 The present cathedral's ground plan is 13th...

-At the Mall's northern end stands the Courthouse, rebuilt after being destroyed by a huge IRA bomb in 1993.
-It originally dates from...
+At the northern end of the Mall stands Armagh Courthouse, rebuilt after being destroyed by a huge IRA bomb blast in 1993.
+It originally...

 Market Place Theatre & Arts Centre

-Armagh's main cultural venue hosts a 400-seat theatre, exhibition galleries and the Footlights Bar & Bistro, which has live bands on...
+Armagh's main cultural venue incorporates a 400-seat theatre, exhibition galleries and the Footlights Bar & Bistro , which has live...

 43 Abbey St · interesting places nearby